 While protection of new plant varieties is for novelty, distinctiveness, uniformity and stability (DUS), novelty is not a criterion in the registration of an extant variety and this form of protection is unique to India.
 Commensurately, DUS testing involves subjecting plant varieties to repeated propagation to ensure uniformity across yields and verification of traits and characteristics distinguishing these from existing varieties.

-Plant breeders and farmers can avail limited protection under the Act and registration grants exclusive rights to produce, market, sell, distribute and even import or export the variety.
+Plant breeders and farmers can avail limited protection under the PPVFR Act and registration grants exclusive rights to produce, market, sell, distribute and even import or export the variety.
+Registration strengthens market position and supports commercialization strategies for plant breeders and agribusinesses.
 The duration of protection depends on the plant variety.

-The firm makes representations for its clients before the Protection of Plant Varieties and Farmers’ Rights Authority, National Green Tribunal and the High Courts.
+Our law firm makes representations for its clients before the Protection of Plant Varieties and Farmers’ Rights Authority, National Green Tribunal and the High Courts.
 Our team with relevant domain knowledge and experience, monitor progress at DUS testing centres and raise concerns before the Authority.
-The team has the expertise to handle all the matters from filling, prosecution, contentious and enforcement related issued involved under the Act.
+The team has the expertise to handle all the matters from filing, prosecution, contentious and enforcement-related issues involved under the PPVFR Act.